V1xxenspr0ut/V1xxenspr0ut/README.md

 umm, discord server in constructionnn for now

-my twins vivian and starjellyyy are ugleh/j
+my twins vivian and starjelly are ugleh/j other twins: mellow/marce and trixie

 ATABOOK is in the links for those who want me to draw anything dandys world related for them! ( keep in mind I respond slowly at times since I'm still working on improving my artstyle, and working on my life outside all of that)